Which collagen to choose? The Complete Guide to Collagen Types

 Some collagens have better bioavailability than others due to their size and structure.

-They will be able to assess your individual situation and recommend the most appropriate type of collagen supplement for you.
+They will be able to assess your individual situation and recommend the most appropriate type of collagen dietary supplement for you.

 The different sources of collagen